This is where learning happens.

 Before filing an appeal, a graduate student is expected to attempt to resolve the grading issue with the course professor and/or the department chairperson of the academic unit in which the grade was assigned.
 A graduate student who is unable to resolve issues with the course professor and/or department chairperson has thirty (30) calendar days from the date on which grades are due (as specified on the Registrar’s academic calendar) for the relevant semester or summer session, or thirty (30) calendar days after the adverse decision at the department level to file an appeal with the dean of the School of Graduate Studies.
 If this date falls on a weekend or a university holiday, then the deadline will be the next workday.
 Students are responsible for submitting a written appeal with the required documentation to the dean of the School of Graduate Studies so that they are postmarked or hand-delivered by the deadline date.
 If a request for appeal is not postmarked or hand delivered by this deadline, it will not be considered.
 The decisions of the Graduate Appeals Committee are final and do not set precedent; each case is considered on its own facts and merits.

-- Appealing dismissal from program: A written appeal must be submitted to the School of Graduate Studies within thirty (30) calendar days following the adverse recommendation or decision.
+- Appealing dismissal from program: A written appeal must be submitted to the Graduate Appeals Committee of the Graduate Council within thirty (30) calendar days following the adverse recommendation or decision.
 The written appeal should include three important aspects: (i) the action(s) being challenged, (ii) the person(s) against whom the complaint is being made—the “respondent,” and (ii) the redress being sought.
 A decision shall be deemed final on the expiration of the period for filing an appeal, or if an appeal is filed, upon issuance of a decision in such an appeal, whichever is later.

 One representative of the School of Graduate Studies, together with one representative from Student Affairs, shall examine the appeal and jointly determine whether the actions complained about were disciplinary or academic.
 If the challenged action is deemed to be disciplinary, the dean of the School of Graduate Studies shall refer the complaint to the appropriate university officers responsible for disciplinary matters within five (5) business days.
 If the challenged action is deemed to be an academic matter, the dean of the School of Graduate Studies shall forward the appeal to a review panel.